Rhidian12/rapidio/README.md

 - RapidIO reading 100 MB of an existing file (on average over 100 iterations): 39 milliseconds
 - STL reading 100 MB of an existing file (on average over 100 iterations): 833 milliseconds (~2135% slower than RapidIO)

-## Limitations
+## Future Work
-- No Linux support (hopefully to be added in the future)
+- Add Linux support
-- Filemappings are re-mapped to the entire file when re-allocated (be less lazy in the future and linearly grow the filemapping size)
+- Filemappings are currently re-mapped to the entire file when re-allocated, they should grow linearly
+- Make this library no longer header-only to avoid including `<Windows.h>`